 No, not all graded death benefits will be the same.
 Different guaranteed issue life insurance policies will have different graded death benefit periods.

-Some graded death benefits may end in two years while others will require an insured to wait up to three years before the policy will cover natural death.
-This is the main reason why you’ll want to know exactly what kind of graded death benefit is being offered to you.
+Some graded death benefits may end in two years, while others will require an insured to wait up to three years before the policy will cover natural death.
+This is the main reason you’ll want to know exactly what kind of graded death benefit is offered to you.

 But that’s not all…

-Because it’s fair to say that the “final expense” insurance market is a very competitive for insurance companies to compete in, so, while all guaranteed issue life insurance policies will contain a graded death benefit, some insurance companies will try to make “their” graded death benefit more “palatable”.
+Because it’s fair to say that the “final expense” insurance market is very competitive for insurance companies to compete in, so while all guaranteed issue life insurance policies will contain a graded death benefit, some insurance companies will try to make “their” graded death benefit more “palatable”.

 More palatable by…

-Including additional benefits to their policy which in some cases would return all the money that an insured paid into their policy during the graded death benefit period in the event that they died from a “natural cause” of death.
+Including additional benefits to their policy, which in some cases would return all the money that an insured paid into their policy during the graded death benefit period if they died from a “natural cause” of death.

 So…